Discovery Series at The Cafe

 Denver Ukulele Community

 - Third and Fifth Saturdays of every month, 10:30 a.m.
-CANCELED for August.
+August 30 will take at Moe’s BBQ in Englewood.

 - The Denver Uke Community is open to all ukulele players of any skill level.
 Held on the 3rd Saturday of every month in our Cafe, ukulele players get together and share songs in a supportive, group setting.
 Hosted by Doug Brown.